NicoB788/Home-Labbing-101/Readme.md

   <img src="./Diagrams/LAN_network.png" alt="Corrected Jellyfin LAN Streaming Diagram" width="72%" />
 </p>

-- In order to access the jellyfin server from another network we need to make road from internet to out home network.
+- In order to access the jellyfin server from another network we need to make a connection from internet to out home network.

 There are few ways to do this.